dlajic/Master_Thesis/README.md

 ### Analysis_final
 - **Description:** Contains the final analytical scripts that utilize outputs from the BERT classifier to correlate news consumption patterns with shifts in public opinion.

-### Web_scraping
-- **Description:** Scripts to scrape news articles for training the BERT classifier.
-This forms the base for the training dataset.
-- **Contents:** Includes scripts for automated scraping, cleaning, and initial processing of data.

 ### BERT Topic Models and Word Clouds
 - **Description:** Utilizes BERT models to generate thematic subgroups and visual word clouds that illustrate the prevalence of certain themes in fake versus conventional news.